SphericalCowww/CubicDoggo_07B/README.md

   * Daisy chain no more than 3 servos to avoid excessive current
   * T-plugs are soldered to the bottom of the screw terminal of the driver boards.
 Adding a toggle switch to each of the T-plugs between the driver board and the battery is recommended because the boards don't have power switches.
 Search for 12V, 20A requirement for the toggle switches.
   * Power the servo controller with the screw terminal to handle ~16 amp current draw.
 Insert a 1000uF capacitor between rail and ground with correct polarity (shown in the right photo)
+  * Also, in the right photo is that the table is covered by a fire blanket in case of electrical shortages/high current during the testing stage
   * The ground between the 2 controllers should be shared when both are connecting the Rasp Pi with USB
   * Power the RaspPi via a ~12V-to-5V DC-DC converter.
 Don't forget to put Kapton tape to insulate the two boards